zkonduit/ezkl/README.md

 Usage: ezkl [OPTIONS] <COMMAND>

 Commands:
-  table      Loads model and prints model table mock       Loads model and input and runs mock prover (for testing) fullprove  Loads model and input and runs full prover (for testing) prove      Loads model and data, prepares vk and pk, and creates proof, saving proof in --output verify     Verifies a proof, returning accept or reject help       Print this message or the help of the given subcommand(s)
+  table       Loads model and prints model table mock        Loads model and input and runs mock prover (for testing) prove       Loads model and data, prepares vk and pk, and creates proof, saving proof in --proof-path prove-evm   Loads model and data, prepares vk and pk, and creates proof, saving proof in --proof-path verify      Verifies a proof, returning accept or reject verify-evm  Verifies a proof, returning accept or reject help        Print this message or the help of the given subcommand(s)

 Options:
   -T, --tolerance <TOLERANCE>          The tolerance for error on model outputs [default: 0]